WTMD: Relationship with Washington

-WTMD partnered with WAMU in Washington, D.C. whereby WAMU rebroadcast WTMD on their second HD Radio digital subchannel.
+WTMD partnered with WAMU in Washington, D.C. whereby WAMU rebroadcast WTMD on its second HD Radio digital subchannel.
 This brought back independent music radio to Washington for the first time since WHFS dropped its alternative rock format in 2005.
-In fact, this partnership was recognized and praised by Federal Communications Commission (FCC) Commissioner McDowell in his remarks when the Commission voted to make HD multicasting permanent.
+This partnership was recognized by FCC Commissioner Robert M. McDowell in his remarks when the commission voted to make HD Radio permanent.

 WTMD was simulcast full-time on WAMU-HD2 until September 2007, when WAMU removed all music programming from its primary signal and flipped the HD2 subchannel to Americana and bluegrass-formatted "Bluegrass Country".
 The simulcast moved to overnights and weekends on WAMU-HD3; in 2010, the WTMD-programmed blocks were flipped to content from XPoNential Radio.

 WTMD also broadcast on FM translator W288BS, located in the Washington suburb of Great Falls, Virginia on 105.5 FM.
 This translator was fed by WAMU's HD signal and began relaying Bluegrass Country in October 2008.